 Steering Committee Member

-Ursula is a junior at Georgetown University studying Biology of Global Health and Environmental Studies on the premed track.
-She became very interested in the intersection of environmental and social determinants of health when volunteering as a medical scribe in internal medicine back home in Arizona.
-In the past, she has conducted research on mosquito resting and climate change with Arizona State University and worked as a wrangler at a dude ranch in Colorado.
-Currently, she leads the environmental justice branch of Georgetown's Renewable Energy and Environmental Network and is the executive director of Georgetown's Undergraduate Environmental Research Journal.
-Ursula is very grateful for the opportunity to continue on as VCCA's Advocacy and Research fellow this year.
-She is excited to learn more about environmental health issues and hopes VCCA will act as a touchstone in her learning how best to blaze a future for herself in the intersection of medicine and environmental health.
+Ursula Gately is a junior at Georgetown University studying biology of global health and environmental studies on the premed track.
+She became interested in the intersection of environmental and social determinants of health when volunteering as a medical scribe in internal medicine back home in Arizona.
+She has conducted research on mosquito resting and climate change with Arizona State University and worked as a wrangler at a dude ranch in Colorado.
+She leads the environmental justice branch of Georgetown's Renewable Energy and Environmental Network and is the executive director of Cura Terra, Georgetown's undergraduate environmental research journal.
+Gately is grateful for the opportunity to continue as VCCA's Advocacy and Research fellow this year.
+She is excited to learn more about environmental health issues at VCCA as she works on how best to blaze a future for herself in the intersection of medicine and environmental health.